Secure Boot Violation | Quick Troubleshooting

 2. Is Secure Boot good or bad?

-Secure Boot is good in most cases since it verifies the digital signature of executable files and protects your system from viruses and malware.
-However, some users have also reported the downsides of enabling Secure Boot.
+Secure Boot is beneficial in most cases as it verifies the digital signature of executable files, safeguarding the system from viruses and malware.
+However, some users have also experienced drawbacks from enabling Secure Boot.

 3. Does Secure Boot decrease performance?